Aleksandra1401/portfolio/README.md

-# Naked HTML and CSS
+# Only HTML and CSS

 Check it out
 https://aleksandra1401.github.io/portfolio/index.html